mckfarm/mckfarm.github.io/_pages/cv.md

 PhD Student - Wells Group, Northwestern University
 Fall 2019 to present - Evanston, IL
+* Design and operate an energy recovery wastewater bioreactor
+* Analyze amplicon and metagenomic sequencing from lab-scale and full-scale reactors to predict metabolic function and taxonomy of wastewater microbial communities
+* Mentor undergraduate students in lab and remote work
+* Communicate results through informal and formal meetings and written publications

 REU - Hogue Group, ReNUWIT @ Colorado School of Mines
 Summer 2019 - Golden, CO